cawald3/OLDWEBSITE/_projects/lunar_flashlight.md

 I was thrown into this project in June 2021, about two months before the bus was scheduled to arrive.
 I was responsible for writing procedures on how to assemble a CubeSat that I hadn't even seen in person yet.
 I spent almost every day meeting with JPL engineers and students within SSDL at GT to figure out how we were going to put this thing together.
 It was stressful but extremely rewarding at the same time.

 The bus arrived at GT in August 2021.
 Our original schedule was tight as we originally thought we would be delivering LF for launch on the Artemis 1 mission.
-The project quickly decided though that it would be better to skip the Artemis 1 launch and give us more time to fully assembly and test the bus.
+The project quickly decided though that it would be better to skip the Artemis 1 launch and give us more time to fully assembly and test LF.

 <div class="row">
     <div class="col-sm">